rhazn/deckdungeon/doc/Overview.md

 # Deckdungeon

-Deckdungeon is a cooperative roguelike collectible card game.
+Deckdungeon is a cooperative roguelike collectible card game with a [great style](Style.md).

 ## Concepts
 - Earning and opening loot boxes as core gameplay mechanic, not selling lootboxes
-- Lots of GW2/MTG inspired concept art for cards
 - Building perfect heroes from [drops/loot boxes](Lootboxes.md), inspired by games like Pokemon or Diablo

 ## Main Systems